Erol Veznedaroglu, MD, FACS, FAANS, FAHA

-During his time at Capital Health he has spearheaded the development of the healthcare system’s neurosciences research program, the establishment of neuro intensive care units at its Regional Medical Center and at its new Hopewell campus with a total of 40 dedicated beds for neuroscience patients requiring intensive care, as well as the opening of the country’s first and only dedicated neurologically focused emergency department.
-Under his leadership, the Institute now treats more patients requiring brain as well as aneurysm surgery than any other hospital in New Jersey.
+Dr. Erol Veznedaroglu, spearheaded the development of the healthcare system’s neurosciences research program, the establishment of neuro intensive care unit at its Regional Medical Center for neuroscience patients requiring intensive care, as well as the opening of the country’s first and only dedicated neurologically focused emergency department.
+The Institute now treats more patients requiring brain as well as aneurysm surgery than any other hospital in New Jersey.
 Capital Health was also one of only eight hospitals in the nation – and the only one in NJ, PA and DE – recognized by the Joint Commission as a 2011 Top Performer for Stroke Care.

 Formerly director of the Division of Cerebrovascular and Endovascular Neurosurgery and director of the endovascular cerebrovascular neurosurgery fellowship program at Thomas Jefferson University Hospitals, Dr. Veznedaroglu is one of the most experienced cerebrovascular neurosurgeons in the country.
 His philosophy in building the Institute has been to bring together some of the most experienced neuroscience professionals from across the country, combine them with the most advanced technology and procedures, and provide the highest level of neuroscience care available in a personal, comfortable and accessible environment traditionally not found at large academic medical centers.

 Dr. Veznedaroglu completed his fellowship training in cerebrovascular/neurointerventional neurosurgery and neuro-critical care at Thomas Jefferson University Hospital for Neuroscience.
 His expertise includes the treatment of aneurysms, arteriovenous malformations, stroke, chiari malformations and other potentially fatal conditions of the brain and cerebrovascular conditions.

 During his oversight of the neurosciences program at Capital Health, the healthcare system was the first in the country, and the Philadelphia region, to trial new devices for the treatment of stroke and the first to use glue to treat an aneurysm patient in New Jersey.

 Dr. Veznedaroglu is one of a select number of neurosurgeons in the country trained in both traditional neurosurgical approaches as well as endovascular approaches, enabling his patients to have the full range of treatment options available to them under the direction of the same physician.